ronin-rb/ronin-listener-dns/README.md

 Copyright (c) 2023 Hal Brodigan (postmodern.mod3@gmail.com)

-ronin-exfil-dns is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ronin-listener-dns is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-ronin-exfil-dns is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ronin-listener-dns is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with ronin-exfil-dns.
+You should have received a copy of the GNU Lesser General Public License along with ronin-listener-dns.
 If not, see <https://www.gnu.org/licenses/>.

 [Ruby]: https://www.ruby-lang.org
 [async-dns]: https://github.com/socketry/async-dns#readme